5jt/dyalog-cookbook/manuscript/Z09_aplcores.md

  but this might actually create another aplcore, overwriting the first one.
 Now it might well be too late to restrict the attempt to copy to what is most important to you: the object or objects you have worked on most recently.

- I> If the aplcore is saved at all that is, because if the current directory is something like `C:\Program files\` then you won't have the right to save into this directory anyway.
+A> If the aplcore is saved at all that is, because if the current directory is something like `C:\Program files\` then you won't have the right to save into this directory anyway.
+A>
+>A When a program asks Windows to save a file in a location where this is not allowed (`C:\Program Files`, `C:\Program Files (x86)`, `C:\Windows`) then Windows will tell the application that it has fulfilled the request, but the file will actually be saved in something like `"C:\Users\{username}\AppData\Local\VirtualStore\Program Files\Dyalog\Dyalog APL-64 16.0 Unicode\"`

  For that reason it is highly recommended to set the value `aplcorename` in the Windows Registry: